-Airlines routinely rank at the bottom of customer satisfaction surveys.
+Airlines routinely rank near the bottom of customer satisfaction surveys.
 But we would wager that most customers, like us, find that the time on the plane — the “sit back, relax, and enjoy the flight” part — is the least awful piece of their experience.
-The nightmare is everything else: prices that change from minute to minute and bear no perceivable relationship to actual cost or value; fees for checking bags and just about any amenity; and frequent delays caused by weather or “the late arrival of the incoming aircraft.”
-Airports themselves have their own set of annoyances: check-in kiosks that are out of order or can’t read your credit card; the queues and indignities of security; inadequate staffing; seemingly random gate-change announcements; and the scrum at the gate.
+The nightmare is everything else: prices that change from minute to minute and bear no perceivable relationship to actual cost or value, fees for checking bags and just about any amenity, and frequent delays caused by weather or “the late arrival of the incoming aircraft.”
+Airports themselves have their own set of annoyances: check-in kiosks that are out of order or can’t read your credit card, the queues and indignities of security, inadequate staffing; seemingly random gate-change announcements, and the scrum at the gate.

 Service Design Is a Bridge

 Service design is a strategic discipline that originated in Europe and is spreading rapidly worldwide.
 At its core lies the belief that services can and should be designed with as much care as products, so your customers get the experience you want them to have every time.

 At its heart, service design is the bridge between strategy and customer experience.
 It is grounded in your company’s identity, capabilities, and chosen competitive path.
 It is activated when you rethink, reimagine, and re-create every stage and aspect of interaction between customers and your company, regardless of what is being sold and whether a transaction actually occurs.
 It succeeds when you delight the customers you have chosen to serve and advance your strategic goals at the same time.

 Three key ideas are embedded in the service design philosophy:

 • Service design starts with what you, the seller, want; it is about delivering on your promise to customers in accordance with your strategy, not acceding to everything a customer asks.